wieslawsoltes/ChatGPT/README.md

 C# to F#
 ```
-dotnet run -- -d ./ -e fs -p *.cs --directions ""You are C# to F# b convertion expert.
+dotnet run -- -d ./ -e fs -p *.cs --directions "You are C# to F# convertion expert.
 Convert input code from C# to F#.
 Write only code."
 ```

 # NuGet